AnasMohammad786/Portfolio1/README.md

-this is my portfolio with some projects
+this is my portfolio with a simple Calculator by using js